 - CI Port Authority mandated safety equipment

-- an activated and monitored Spot tracker
+- an activated and monitored Spot tracker (or similar)

 - flashlight/batteries, toolkit, duct tape, cable ties, electrical tape etc

 - ample food + water

 Captain and Crew Minimum Safety Equipment Requirements